 Blu-ray and DVD release date

 Incredibles 2 is now long gone from most cinemas, which means it's time to look forward to the home entertainment release.
-We don't yet know officially when the film will be available at home in the UK, but we do have US dates: you'll be able to buy a digital copy from 23 October, and a DVD, Blu-ray or 4K UHD copy from 6 November.
+In the US you're able to buy a digital copy, and a DVD, Blu-ray or 4K UHD copy.
+If you're in the UK you can buy the digital edition or the Blu-ray, 4K or DVD.

 Finally, here are the extras you can expect to get from the home entertainment release - with the usual caveat that special features and content often vary by country: